-Several caveats apply to the FLDF--CMF--IMF chain.
-The fragmentation length, core formation efficiency, and the roles of magnetic fields and turbulence are not yet fully understood \citep{Federrath2016, Hennebelle2013}.
-The CMF--IMF mapping is not one-to-one: protostellar feedback throttles accretion \citep{Adams+Fatuzzo1996, Dib+2011} and competitive accretion in clustered environments alters the high-mass end \citep{Bonnell+2001, Kroupa2008}.
-Direct simultaneous measurements of the FLDF and CMF in the same clouds are needed.
+Several caveats apply to the FLDF--CMF--IMF chain: the fragmentation length, core formation efficiency, and the roles of magnetic fields and turbulence remain uncertain \citep{Federrath2016, Hennebelle2013}, and the CMF to IMF mapping is not one-to-one, with protostellar feedback \citep{Adams+Fatuzzo1996, Dib+2011} and competitive accretion \citep{Bonnell+2001, Kroupa2008} reshaping the high-mass end.
+Direct, simultaneous FLDF and CMF measurements in the same clouds are needed.